Our reach is nationwide

 Grand Island Public Schools

 Conducted a comprehensive review of the district’s systems and instructional practices and facilitated the development of a five-year strategic plan.
-Then supported the district to identify implementation priorities, build the capacity of central office and school leaders to execute them, and use data to manage school and district performance.
+Then supported the district to identify implementation priorities, build the capacity of central office and school leaders to execute them, use data to manage school and district performance, and restructure the teaching and learning department to better align with strategic priorities.

 Hawaii Department of Education